mgsperandii/perswebsite/content/home/welcome.md

   columns: '1'
 ---

-Ciao!I am a vegetation scientist with a strong focus on temporal ecology.
+I am a vegetation scientist with a strong focus on temporal ecology.
 After graduating at Roma Tre University, I worked as a postdoc for the Spanish National Research Council, in Francesco de Bello's lab.
 I was recently awarded an ERA Postdoctoral Fellowship, that I am carrying out at 🇨🇿Masaryk University🇨🇿

 **Keywords:** Temporal ecology, Resurveying studies, Protected areas effectiveness, Coastal dunes, Dry grasslands